rajarshisg/memodb/README.md

 An implementation of the popular in-memory data store, Redis, written in Go.

-> Note: This project is an attempt at diving into the internals of Redis and is still in development.
-It's not intended for any production level use at the moment.
+Note: This project is an attempt at diving into the internals of Redis and is still in development.
+It's not intended for any production level.

 ## Run Locally